310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Oh no, you can carry on if you like.
-See, Anzu asked me to take part in a new motorbike PV.
+See, Anzu asked me to take part in a new promotional video for motorbikes.

 I’ve ridden one before, and I’m fine with taking the job, but… You love motorbikes way more than I do, so.
 {% endbubble %}